OML-Team/open-metric-learning/docs/source/oml/data.rst

 To reuse as much from OML as possible, you need to prepare a `.csv` file in the required format.
 It's not obligatory, especially if you implement your own Dataset, but the format is required in case of usage built-in datasets or Pipelines.
-You check out the `tiny dataset <https://drive.google.com/drive/folders/1plPnwyIkzg51-mLUXWTjREHgc1kgGrF4>`_ as an example.
+You can check out the `tiny dataset <https://drive.google.com/drive/folders/1plPnwyIkzg51-mLUXWTjREHgc1kgGrF4>`_ as an example.